alexfigliolia/rn-navigation/README.md

 ### Router

-The `Router` is your one-stop-shop accomplishing all your routing needs in your react native app.
+The `Router` is your one-stop-shop for accomplishing all your routing needs in your react native app.
 To create a `Router` instance, simply render it somewhere in your application:
 ```tsx
 import { View } from "react-native";
 import { Router } from "@figliolia/rn-navigation";